Private-to-private information sharing : FINTRAC's compliance guidance

 A code of practice must include the following information:

-- for validation purposes, the code of practice must include their legal name(s) and reporting entity number(s) assigned by FINTRAC
+- For validation purposes, the code of practice must include the reporting entity’s legal name(s) and the reporting entity number assigned at the time of enrolment in FINTRAC’s Web Reporting System.

-- a description of the purposes for which an individual's personal information may be disclosed, collected, or used without their knowledge or consent
+- A description of the purposes for which an individual’s personal information may be disclosed, collected, or used without their knowledge or consent.

-- a description of the manner in which an individual's personal information may be disclosed, collected or used without their knowledge or consent
+- A description of the manner in which an individual’s personal information may be disclosed, collected or used without their knowledge or consent.

-- a description of the measures that will be taken to ensure the protection of personal information, including measures concerning the retention of such information and the keeping of records
+- A description of the measures that will be taken to ensure the protection of personal information, including measures concerning the retention of such information and the keeping of records.

-- information demonstrating that the code complies with the requirements of the Act and provides for substantially the same or greater protection of personal information as that provided under the Personal Information Protection and Electronic Documents Act
+- Information demonstrating that the code complies with the requirements of the Act and provides for substantially the same or greater protection of personal information as that provided under the Personal Information Protection and Electronic Documents Act.

 Please visit the Office of the Privacy Commissioner of Canada's website for information on the Personal Information Protection and Electronic Documents Act: